 Importance of Trusts in Estate Planning

-By incorporating trusts into their estate plans, individuals can achieve greater peace of mind, knowing that their assets will be managed and distributed as intended.
+By incorporating trusts into your estate plan, you can achieve greater peace of mind, knowing that your assets will be managed and distributed as you intended — and protected from threats you may not have even considered.

 The Role of the Trustee

 Trustees play a vital role in managing trusts, and understanding their responsibilities is key to effective trust management.
-When you establish a trust, you need to appoint a trustee who will oversee its administration and ensure that your wishes are carried out.
+When you establish a trust, you need to appoint trustees who will oversee its administration and ensure that your wishes are carried out — both during your lifetime and after your death.

 Duties and Responsibilities Explained

-A trustee’s duties are multifaceted and include managing trust assets, making distributions to beneficiaries, and ensuring compliance with the trust deed and relevant laws.
-They must act in the best interests of the beneficiaries and avoid conflicts of interest.
+A trustee’s duties are multifaceted and include managing trust assets, making distributions to beneficiaries (in a discretionary trust, this is entirely at the trustees’ discretion), and ensuring compliance with the trust deed and relevant UK legislation including the Trustee Act 2000.

 - Distributing income and capital to beneficiaries according to the trust deed

-- Filing tax returns and paying any tax due
+- Filing the annual trust tax return (SA900) with HMRC and paying any tax due

 Types of Trustees in the UK

-In the UK, you can appoint different types of trustees, including individual trustees, corporate trustees, or a combination of both.
+In the UK, you can appoint different types of trustees.
+A minimum of two trustees is required (and up to four can be registered on a property title at the Land Registry).
 The choice depends on your specific needs and the complexity of the trust.

 | Type of Trustee | Characteristics | Suitability |